circonus/irondb-docs/resizing-clusters.md

   document](installation.md#create-topology-layout) with three nodes.

-* [Import](installation.md#import-topology) the new topology to get the new topology hash UUID.
+* [Import](installation.md#import-topology) the new topology to get the new topology hash.
 Unlike an initial cluster setup, this file does not need to be placed anywhere special, as we are going to load this via the REST API.

   ```/opt/circonus/bin/snowthimport -f newtopology.xml -t .```